Celebrating Youth-Led Conservation: Pacuare Reserve's Impactful Initiatives in Costa Rica

 Current day initiatives

 Over the past 20 years, Pacuare Reserve has remained a hub where Costa Rican youth gain profound insights into the ecosystems that constitute their homeland.
 They learn not only why these ecosystems are crucial but also how they can champion their protection.
-Activities within The Reserve empower these young individuals to find their voices in their communities and seize opportunities to spearhead initiatives that benefit both wildlife and themselves.
+Activities within The Reserve empower these young individuals to be a voice in their communities and seize opportunities to spearhead initiatives that benefit both wildlife and themselves.
 Here's a look into what these programs look like today:

 In-school workshop: Building community and sustainability awareness

 This workshop served to immerse students in a journey of self-discovery, community awareness, and sustainability.
-Students were invited to discuss and expand on their understanding of concepts like neighborhood, community, quality of life, and sustainability.
+Students were invited to discuss and expand on their understanding of concepts such as neighborhood, community, quality of life, and sustainability.

 "The students came into the program not really knowing how powerful they can become in their communities," says EPI Instructor Ana Beatriz Hernández Barquero.
 "They didn’t know what sustainability was, and how they could be environmental leaders in their community in regards to sustainability."